Sprayer

 Two control systems are used:

-The regulator consists of a variable-load spring (by-pass) which, by modifying the pressure on the spring, which acts on the valve, makes it possible to obtain the desired pressure in the spray circuit.
+The regulator is made up of a variable-load spring (by-pass), which, by modifying the pressure on the spring, which acts on the valve, makes it possible to obtain the desired pressure in the spray circuit.
 Part of the pump flow is diverted and returned to the tank.
 The quality of the regulator spring is of vital importance.
 It must be adapted to the working pressure.

-Regulation is achieved here by diverting part of the pump flow back into the tank, either via an orifice whose cross-sectional area can be varied continuously, giving infinite possibilities for adjustment.
+In this case, regulation is achieved by diverting part of the pump flow back into the tank, either via an orifice whose flow cross-section can be varied continuously, giving infinite possibilities for adjustment.
 Or via multi-calibration adjustment knobs.

 The major advantage of this type of regulation is that the flow rate is virtually proportional to the forward speed at a given gear and within a range of 150 revs of PTO speed (450 to 600 rpm).